clean-code-craft-tcq-2/tdd-buckets-AbhijeetArjun-Shinde/README.md

 2. if the sensed current value is outside range, then value is treated as 0Amp.

 ### Approach
-Input --> Sequence of Charging sessions from either Sensor type 1 or Sensor type2 Validating the sample sequence and converting to Ampere based on sensor type Sorting the sample sequence
+Input --> Sequence of Charging sessions from either Sensor type 1 or Sensor type2.
+Validating the sample sequence and converting to Ampere based on sensor type.
+Sorting the sample sequence.
-Slicing the sequence into ranges
+Slicing the sequence into ranges.
-Counting the no. of readings in each range
+Counting the no. of readings in each range.
-Printing the ranges and no. of readings
+Printing the ranges and no. of readings.